20 Skills Every Aspiring Investment Banker Must Have

 More importantly, you will need specific skills.

 Investment banking is a business.
-You will be, at some points, a salesperson.
+You will be, at some point, a salesperson.
 And as part of your company’s sales force, your end goal is to earn for your investment bank.

 Read books about salesmanship or entrepreneurship.

-If you have a family business, try being involved in the daily operations.
+If you have a family business, try being involved in daily operations.
 It doesn’t matter if the firm is in the finance industry or not.

+A part of your investment job description will involve building relationships with clients.
 Don’t expect you can sell your firm's services without the need for good customer relationships.
 After all, your counterparties are human too.
 Humans are social in nature.

-Building healthy relationships with them, even you still have no business with them, could prove beneficial in the future.
+Building healthy relationships with them, even if you still have no business with them, could prove beneficial.

 Try to win more friends than you have right now.
 Try talking with people you don’t usually speak up with.

 From time to time, you’ll be able to get juicy hints on how you can be more efficient in building good relationships with clients.

 Just imagine when you are at an important business meeting deal, and the investor asks you a question about an investment you are unfamiliar with.

 If you answer nicely, you’ll probably get the deal.

-The more you know, the more intelligent you get.
-Since you are into Investment Banking, reading books about finance, accounting and economics will help you a lot.
+The more you know, the more intelligent you get; this applies especially to corporate finance services.
+Since you are into Investment Banking, reading books about finance, accounting and economics will help you greatly.

 Due to stress, there would be a lot of temptations for you to stop working and enjoy a leisurely life.

 In your interview, you might be asked, “How did you study during your college days?”.

 Be sure to mention that these routines are consistently done so that you can prove your claim that you are disciplined enough for the job.

 Perhaps, the best proof of your discipline would be high grades.

 You will be exposed to a lot of transactions that are done on a global scale.
 You might also meet other professionals from foreign lands.

 Nevertheless, even if employed by a local firm, it’s inevitable that you will be exposed to global transactions as well.

-Reading these types of publications will not just improve your knowledge of the news; it will also expose you to more advanced techniques your foreign colleagues might employ.
+Reading these types of publications will improve your knowledge of the news and expose you to more advanced techniques your foreign colleagues might employ.

 To answer these questions, you need to see every angle of the scenario.
 Not all people can accomplish this.

 Analytical skills are crucial to breaking down clients’ problems or creating different financial models.

 Solve at least one puzzle a day.
-It could be a crossword, Sudoku or even Rubik’s cube.
+It could be a crossword, Sudoku, or even Rubik’s cube.
 You can also play mind games like Chess.

 It would be nice if that case would have a suggested answer so that you can compare it with your conclusions.

 You will still have to present it to clients or your team.
 The trickiest part of being a presenter is the fact that you are going to face a lot of different people.

 Always be eager to volunteer as the presenter in your classroom or office.
 Watching Youtube videos like this one will also help you out.